iPrunes - Open Source Aquaponics

 Using a bottle applicator go through each edge using the water thin cement sparingly, I tilted the edges to avoid run off onto the surface that will remain.

-Its difficult to get a sealed professional finish and I do recommend buying a tank if your not confident.
+It's difficult to get a sealed professional finish and I do recommend buying a tank if you're not confident.

 Step 18: Assembly (Routing Acrylic Fish Tank Edges)

 Using a router and a trim bit go along each edge to achene a flush finish to the tank.

 After you'll notice the edges really start to glow now.

 Step 19: Assembly (Gluing Gaps in the Tank)

 I got lucky!!!